thevu29/BCinema_FE/README.md

 - User authentication with Google OAuth2
 - Browse movies and view schedules
 - Select seats and book tickets
-- Payment gateway integration with VNPay
+- Payment gateway integration with Momo
 - Admin dashboard for managing movies, schedules, and bookings

 ---